Kamilcuk/nomad-tools/README.md

   -v, --verbose                   Be verbose
   --json                          job input is in json form, passed to nomad
                                   command with -json
-  --stop                          Only relevant in stop mode.
-Stop the job
+  --stop                          Only relevant in run mode.
+Stop the job before
-                                  before exiting.
+                                  exiting.
+  --purge-successful              Only relevant in run and stop modes.
+Purge the
+                                  job only if all job tasks finished successfully.
   --purge                         Only relevant in run and stop modes.
 Purge the
                                   job.
   -n, --lines INTEGER             Sets the tail location in best-efforted number